 The Phoenix Network has a robust leadership team that is crafted to fulfill the mission and vision of all Phoenix schools operating with a lens of continuous improvement.
-The Network leadership team is comprised of the following roles: Chief Executive Officer, Chief of Schools, Chief Operating Officer, and Chief of Partnerships and Student Supports.
-The Network senior leadership team sets and maintains the organizational priorities, and supervises the Heads of School and the Managing Directors.
-The Network Managing Director/Director Team was built-out during the second phase of developing the Phoenix's statewide Network team to create additional capacity in areas critical to the success of Phoenix schools.
-The Network Managing Director/Director Team includes the following roles: Managing Director of Curriculum and Instruction, Managing Director of Restorative Practices, Managing Director of Finance and Human Resources, Managing Director of Talent, Managing Director of Development, Managing Director of Operations and Strategic Initiatives, and Director of Special Education and English Language Learners.
+The Network leadership team is comprised of the following roles: Chief Executive Officer, Chief of Schools, and Chief Operating Officer.
+The network director team was built-out during the second phase of developing the Phoenix's statewide network team.
+This team creates additional capacity in places that are critical to the success of Phoenix schools.
+See FY20 CMO Org Chart for the detailed organizational chart.
+Note, that based on the strategic plan, there were some changes and additions planned for this team.
+However, due to the uncertainty of the FY21 budget, due to COVID-19, we are holding on hiring.